lourenci/blog/content/blog/my-favorite-vim-plugins/index.md

 In file project-wide search.

+* `:Filetypes`

+A list of all file types supported by Vim.

 ### [tpope/vim-surround](https://github.com/tpope/vim-surround)

 Tim Pope is famous by your Vim plugins.
 There are a lot of plugins out there made by him.
 Any vimmer propably use some of them.

-Surround is a plugin that adds some text objects to Vim.
+Surround is a plugin that adds some operators to Vim to work with text objects.
 If you don't know what text objects are, [I recommend you to read about it](https://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/).

 In a nutshell, with Surround, you can "surround" any text with `()` or `[]` or `{}` (or a lot more) with some keystrokes.